Calling our soon-to-be parents, grandparents and care villages!

 Welcoming a new baby is one of life’s most exciting and transformative experiences.
 Amid all the planning — hospital bags, nursery setups, and birth plans — it’s easy to overlook one very important detail: who will care for your pets while you’re busy bringing your new bundle of joy into the world?

-Taking time to thoughtfully prepare your pet’s little holiday stay can make a huge difference, not just for your pet’s comfort, but for your own peace of mind.
-Here are a few important things to consider as you get ready for your special day.
+Taking time to thoughtfully prepare your pet’s little holiday stay can make a huge difference, not just for your pet’s comfort but for your own peace of mind.
+Here are a few essential things to consider as you get ready for your special day.

 Reduce Stress for Everyone

-Labor and delivery are unpredictable, and the last thing you want during that time is to worry about whether your dog or cat is being well looked after.
-Having a solid boarding plan reduces stress for new parents and ensures your pets stay calm and happy, too.
-Pets are incredibly intuitive and may pick up on the excitement and changes around them — a consistent, reassuring environment will help them feel secure.
+Labour and delivery are unpredictable, and the last thing you want during that time is to worry about whether your dog or cat is being well looked after.
+Having a solid boarding plan reduces stress for new parents and ensures your pets stay calm and happy as well.
+Pets are incredibly intuitive and may pick up on the excitement and changes around them.
+A consistent, reassuring environment will help them feel secure.

 Choose the Right Accommodation Early

-Where your pet stays during your hospital visit matters.
-Choosing a professional facility ensures your pet will be cared for by experienced staff in a safe, structured environment.
-If your due date falls during a busy season, like summer holidays or Easter, pet boarding spots can book up quickly — it’s a good idea to reserve your pet’s stay as early as possible to avoid last-minute stress.
+Where your pet stays during your hospital visit matters; choosing a professional facility ensures your pet will be cared for by experienced staff in a safe, structured environment.
+If your due date falls during a busy season, like the summer holidays or Easter, pet boarding spots can be booked up quickly — it’s a good idea to reserve your pet’s stay as early as possible to avoid last-minute stress.

-Speak to your Pet Care provider about flexibility of check in dates for your special moment and do they offer a last minute taxi service if unable to deliver or collect them.
+Speak to your Pet Care provider about the flexibility of check-in dates for your special moment and do they offer a last-minute taxi service if unable to deliver or collect them.

 Important Health Checks

 Before your pet can be admitted to any quality accommodation, all vaccinations must be up to date.
-Most require proof of vaccinations well ahead of your pet’s stay, often with a minimum waiting period after the vaccines are administered should they require updating.
+Most require proof of vaccinations well in advance of your pet’s stay, often with a minimum waiting period after the vaccines are administered, should they require updating.
 Check your pet’s vaccination records early and schedule any needed updates as soon as possible.
-Keep a photo of your pets vaccines on your phone so you are never without them!
+Keep a photo of your pets’ vaccination records on your phone so you’re never without them!

 Helping Pets Transition

-If your pet has never been boarded before, consider introducing them to the boarding environment in advance.
+If your pet has never been boarded before, consider introducing them to the boarding environment in advance to help them feel more comfortable.
 Look for facilities that offer daycare services or trial stays to help your pet acclimate gradually.

-At Hedgegrove & Windamere Pet Retreat, for example, offer both daycare services and day training programs designed to help pets feel comfortable with their new surroundings — making longer stays much less stressful when the big day arrives.
+Hedgegrove & Windamere Pet Retreat, for example, offers both daycare services and day training programs designed to help pets feel comfortable with their new surroundings, making longer stays much less stressful when the big day arrives.

 Appoint a Backup Contact

-Labor doesn’t always go exactly as planned, so it’s smart to appoint a secondary contact — someone trusted who can manage drop-off, pick-up, or communication with the accommodation if needed.
-This gives you peace of mind to focus completely on the birth and those first precious moments with your new baby.
+Labour doesn’t always go exactly as planned, so it’s smart to appoint a secondary contact — someone trusted who can manage drop-off, pick-up, or communication with the accommodation if needed.
+This gives you peace of mind to focus entirely on the birth and those first precious moments with your new baby.

 Other Considerations

 Pets thrive on familiarity, and you know your pet best!
-Prepare a dot pointed checklist for your pet care provider with as much information about your below furry friend as possible.
+Prepare a dot-pointed checklist for your pet care provider with as much information about your furry friend as possible.

 When booking your pet’s boarding stay, take a little extra time to prepare detailed care instructions.
 Include emergency veterinary contacts, any health conditions, special quirks, and preferred activities.
 This preparation ensures the staff can meet your pet’s needs and keeps your mind at ease during your time away.

-At Hedgegrove & Windamere Pet Retreat, we understand how important it is to know your pets are safe, happy, and well cared for while you’re focused on welcoming your newest family member.
+At Hedgegrove & Windamere Pet Retreat, we understand the importance of knowing your pets are safe, happy, and well cared for while you’re focused on welcoming your newest family member.

 Learn more about our daycare programs, boarding services, and frequently asked questions at www.hedgegroveboarding.com.au or www.windamereboarding.com.au